sdsc-complecs/interactive-computing/README.md

 ```

-* Next, try to compile and run the mpi-prim code on the interactive node
+* Compile and run the mpi-prime code on the interactive node
-* once you have the node, cd to the mpi-prime directory:
+* Once you have the node, cd to the mpi-prime directory:

 ```
 [mthomas@exp-9-55 ~]$ cd /home/mthomas/hpctr-examples/calc-prime